Blynx03/my-portfolio/README.md

 ### Project 2: World Bank - Clone

 ![Project Screenshot](/worldbank-main.png)
 This project is a static clone of the layout of the World Bank's main page.
 It aims to highlight the similarities in layout and structure with the World Bank's main page as of a specific point in time.
 Please note that the design of the World Bank website frequently changes, so the accuracy of the design may vary with the current website layout.
+This has been designed to ensure it adapts well for mobile display.

 - [Repository](https://github.com/Blynx03/worldbank-clone)
 - [Live Site](https://blynx03.github.io/worldbank-clone/)